 Are you hosting a New Year’s Eve party?
-Here are some tips to make it a success!
-Plus simple appetizer, dessert and cocktail recipes.
+Here are some tips and easy finger food ideas to make it a success!
+Plus simple dessert and cocktail recipes.

 Invitations: pretty and free.

 - Be sure to include a mix of lively, soft, and nostalgic songs.
 (Like this 50-song playlist)

 - Ask your party guests for a few of their favorite songs and add them to the mix.

 Decor: it doesn’t have to be expensive.

 - Think sparkle – white lights, mirrors under dishes, low lights, candles (LED or traditional).

 - Assume that your guests will eat two or three of each of the hors d’oeuvres.

 - How many hors d’oeuvre varieties to serve depends on the number of guests:

 - 10 to 15 guests = 3 or 4 varieties